Bring the benefits of PainTrace® to your practice!

 Behavior

-“As a behaviorist, I can’t touch half my patients, so having a way for the owner to apply something to the pet to determine if it is actually painful, because behavior very much can stem from pain, especially aggression.”
+“As a behaviorist, I can’t touch half my patients, so having a method for the owner to apply a tool to the pet to determine if it is truly painful is valuable, since behavior very much can stem from pain, especially aggression.”

 - Dr. Amy Pike, DVM, DACVB, IAABC-CDBC

-“I thought it was a failure when PainTrace detected neck pain but the dog showed no clinical sign of pain, and then the MRI confirmed a cervical spine tumor.
-PainTrace was right!”
+”I thought it was a failure when PainTrace detected neck pain because the dog showed no clinical signs of pain, and then the MRI confirmed a cervical spine tumor.
+PainTrace was right!"

 - Dr. Mike Petty, DVM, CVPP, CVMA, CCRT, CAAPM